ManageIQ/manageiq.org/site/_posts/2018-02-14-the-pathname-to-discovering-a-memory-leak-in-ruby.html.md

 Step 3:  First Observations
 ---------------------------

-The tricks from `1.5` were applied at this point, and we started making some more nuanced observations about what affected the leak:
+The tricks from step #1.5 were applied at this point, and we started making some more nuanced observations about what affected the leak:

 * The server seemed to leak faster with more workers forked and monitored by the server process.
 This meant to us that it was probably calling a method